flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 For the first time, games can communicate with other Game Boys using a **Game Boy Link** cable, which provides multiplayer functionality, for instance.
 The interface relies on a very primitive type of **serial connection**.

 The original Game Boy transfers information at 8 Kbit/second (1 KB/sec), while the Color variant may reach up to 512 Kbit/second (64 KB/sec), the latter speed was known as 'high speed' mode.

+The latter variant is also bundled with an **Infrared emitter and receiver** (made of an LED and a phototransistor, respectively) [@cpu-nintendo].
+This made it possible to exchange data wirelessly between Game Boy Colors, as seen in games like Pokemon Gold and similar.
+However, you will find that the system doesn't implement any communication protocol, only a single register (`RP`) that encodes the IR sensor's action (emit or receive), the single bit (`0` or `1`) being transferred and the last bit received.
+Nevertheless, to alleviate things for developers, Nintendo did include a reference implementation in the official Game Boy Developer manual [@cpu-nintendo].

 ## Anti-piracy